 You can begin applying for financial for the 2014-15 school year on January 1.
 Information about the process of applying will be available online in mid-December.

 Financial Aid at GDS is solely based on a family’s demonstrated financial need and is offered in the form of a grant, meaning the money does not need to be repaid.
 This grant is applied toward tuition and laptop expense only.
 A committee of staff members considers all financial aid applications in strictest confidence, awarding grants based on a need analysis provided by Financial Aid for School Tuition (FAST) and on other special circumstances explained by the applicant in writing.
 Greensboro Day School does not offer athletic scholarships.
-There are a few academic or merit scholarships that offer modest monetary awards.
-Presently these awards are only available to students in the upper school.
-Once admitted to GDS, families are made aware of any merit scholarship opportunities for which they may be eligible.
-All other Financial Aid is based on demonstrated financial need.
+All Financial Aid is based on demonstrated financial need.
 The School does not offer athletic scholarships.

 The school offers several payment options for families.
 No loans are available through the school.

 The admission process is independent of the financial aid process.
 Applicants are accepted on a financial “need-blind” basis.
 Applying for financial aid does not affect applicant’s chance for admission.
 Once accepted for admission, families who have properly applied for financial aid and met the timeline for submission will have the financial aid application reviewed by the Financial Aid Committee.

 Current families should submit their application to FAST by January 13.
 Parents of currently enrolled students who wish to apply for Financial Aid for the first time should contact the Admission Office ASAP to receive financial aid information.